Mosquito and West Nile Information

 If you have any questions, please contact the Rowlett Community Services Division at 972-412-6283 or by e-mail at .

 City of Rowlett Partnering with Dallas County for 2013 West Nile Virus Prevention Campaign

 "Dallas County Health and Human Services strives to protect the health of the citizens of Dallas County through disease prevention and intervention, and through promotions of a healthy community and environment.
 This is done through assessment, community input education, disease monitoring, regulation, and health services that help control the spread of disease."

 Beginning May 1, 2013, mosquito traps are being set in five (5) zones determined by Dallas County Health and Human Services.
-See attached map
+See attached map for zone locations.

 In the event that the West Nile Virus is detected in mosquito samples, the following will occur:

 - Increased mosquito surveillance in areas of positive traps

 - Advise the public and emphasize source reduction, personal protection and disease symptoms

 - Ground-based spraying will occur between 24-72 hours (weather permitting) around positive trap zone